rUmI-nUI/rUmI-nUI.github.io/tp_roots/33_sitelen.md

 ### jiOv (verb): (same-light-feeling-thing)
 * In base aUI: "vUiOv"
 * Drawing and writing are two faces of the same (visual) act of depiction.
 They can be further distinguished:
   * UI-jiOv: "to write" (spirit-sound-).
-"UI" is the rUmI root for "toki"
+"UI" is the rUmI root for "nimi"
   * i-jiOv: "to draw" (light-).